nrwl/nx/docs/shared/migration/migration-angularjs.md

 There is also a [repo](https://github.com/nrwl/nx-migrate-angularjs-example) that shows a completed example of this guide.

+{% callout type="note" title="RealWorld app vs reality" %}
-> The RealWorld app is a great example of an AngularJS app, but it probably doesn’t have the complexity of your own codebase.
+The RealWorld app is a great example of an AngularJS app, but it probably doesn’t have the complexity of your own codebase.
 As you go along, I’ll include some recommendations on how you might apply this example to your larger, more complex application.
+{% /callout %}

 ## Creating your workspace